Essiyeon/DSPlab_RaspberryPiCar/README.md

 **function** : manual mode - Driving the RC car through the website
                automatic mode - basically go forward, Stop if there is an obstacle within 15cm (Ultrasonic Sensor HC-SR04)
                If you press the capture button, a picture is taken, and the text in the picture is recognized and moved according to the text. (openCV, tesseract)
+**problem** : Unable to return to manual mode from automatic mode.
+It is presumed that it is probably not possible to exit the while statement.

 [미완성]
   **목표** : 라즈베리파이를 이용한 RC카 구동